-Equation 18 is conventionally used to calculate the output inductance of a step-down converter.
+Equation 18 is conventionally used to calculate the output inductance of a Buck converter.
 Generally, a smaller inductor is preferred to allow larger bandwidth and smaller size.
 The ratio of inductor current ripple (ΔI_L) to the maximum output current (I{OUT}) is represented as K{IND} factor ($\Delta I_L/I{OUT}$).
 The inductor ripple current is bypassed and filtered by the output capacitor and the inductor DC current is passed to the output.
 Inductor ripple is selected based on a few considerations.
 The peak inductor current ($I{OUT} + \Delta I_L/2$) must have a safe margin from the saturation current of the inductor in the worst-case conditions especially if a hard-saturation core type inductor (such as ferrite) is chosen.
+During power-up with large output capacitor, over-current, output shorted or load transient conditions, the actual peak current of inductor can be greater than $I{L PEAK}$ calculated in Equation 21.
 For peak current mode converter, selecting an inductor with saturation current above the switch current limit is sufficient.
-The ripple current also affects the selection of the output capacitor.
+The ripple current also affects the output capacitor selection.
 COUT RMS current rating must be higher than the inductor RMS ripple.
-Typically, a 10% to 30% ripple is selected ($K{IND} = 0.1 \sim 0.3$).
+Typically, a 10% to 30% ripple is selected (K{IND} = 0.1 ~ 0.3).
 Choosing a higher K{IND} value reduces the selected inductance.